KatieWG/maple-innovations/README.md

 # Maple-Innovations

 ## General Info
 ### Using React as our primary framework, our team of 3 engineers rebuilt a frontend retail web portal, Maple Innovations, based on client-requested functionalities on a short timeline.
 Our goals were to modernize functionality and improve the user experience with a more navigable and intelligent interface.
-I built out an API from scratch to support the backend using MongoDB, Express, and Node.js (see System Design repository below).
+I built out an API from scratch to support the backend using MongoDB, Express, and Node.js (see System Design repository).

 ### ✨ Demo